 I was really hoping I could take some beautiful pictures on the way up but I knew in my head this was not going to happen.
 So in the bra my phone went!

 Yep, I just stuffed it in that new Lululemon sports bra, nice and secure!

-Hopping on the chair I immediately had a death grip dug in to the handle bars, and my eyes locked shut!
+Hoping on the chair I immediately death gripped my hands to the handle bars, and locked my eyes shut!

 I was done, head pounding, heart racing at the realization of the fact that I was pretty much on top of the world!
 Yikes, but awesome!